It's no surprise that walking is good for you if you have arthritis, but did you know in just how many ways?

 “Why would I want to walk when I’m in pain?” we hear you say.
 Well, because while taking a walk might feel like the last thing on earth you want to do when your joints are flaring, trust us – it’s a game-changer.

 Walking has so many health benefits, and is particularly helpful for people with arthritis.
 OK, so it takes a bit of effort to get started if you’re more inclined to drive or take a bus everywhere due to reduced mobility, but it’s really worth incorporating a walk into your daily routine.
+It can be easy to turn down a walk if it’s cold or wet but we don’t want you to make any excuses.
+That’s why you should have a look for the best waterproof sneakers so you can take part in a walk come rain or shine.

 Walking is free, it improves joint and emotional health and you can do it anywhere – although bear in mind that a park in daylight is a better bet than, say, a deserted industrial estate late at night, but you guessed that already, right?
 Let’s get started on why you should walk: